rsksmart/rif-scheduler-sdk/README.md

 This will be executed by the service provider according to the date and time specified in `executedAt`.

-Keep in mind that the execution will occur in a time frame given by the plan window that you bought earlier.
+Keep in mind that the execution will occur in a time frame given by the plan window that you purchased earlier.

 ```javascript
 const rifScheduler = new RifScheduler(serviceProviderContractAddress, signer);